 Aphelion velocity = 1,464 miles per hour

-Bottom line: Bits and pieces from Halley’s Comet smash into Earth’s upper atmosphere every year as the Eta Aquarid meteors in May and the Orionid meteors in October.
-Where the comet is now.
-Parent bodies of other meteor showers.
-Isaac Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.
+Bottom line: Halley’s Comet spawned two annual meteor showers, the Eta Aquarids in May and the Orionids in October.
+Plus … where the comet is now, parent bodies of other meteor showers … and Isaac Newton’s Vis-viva equation, his poetic rendition of instantaneous motion.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.